saritay13/mancala/readMe.md

    - /mancala/play
         - This API is to start playing the game by providing game's unique id and choosen pit, state of game will be mainitained using the game unique id

+-  Information regarding mancala pit board representation:

+   - In MancalaPitBoard class the array pitBoard represent the board for both the players lets say we select number of pit size as 6 then, array will be of length 6+ 1(represent large pit for each player) * 2 (represent number of player) total length = 14
+     0th Index will be large pit for left player length/2 will the large pit for right player